jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 ## get the server

-The server resource contains all the pieces of information related to the server.
-The server resource contains all the attributes and children.
+get all the information on the server. information on the server is composed of attributes and children.

 operation: `/:read-resource(include-runtime=true)`

 ## get the name

+get the server `name` attribute.
 operation: `/:read-attribute(name=name)`

 ## get the product name

+get the server `product-name` attribute.
 operation: `/:read-attribute(name=product-name)`

 ## get the version

+get the server `version` attribute.
 operation: `/:read-attribute(name=version)`

 ## get the running mode

-In which mode the server is running.
-Reflects how the server has been started.
+In which mode the server is running. get the server `running-mode` attribute.
 operation: `/:read-attribute(name=running-mode)`

 ## get the server state

-What is the state of the server.
+What is the state of the server. get the server `server-state` attribute.
 operation: `/:read-attribute(name=server-state)`

 ## get the suspend state

+get the server `suspend-state` attribute.
 operation: `/:read-attribute(name=suspend-state)`

 # system property